-- Each continuity of care request must be completed within the following timelines: - Thirty (30) calendar days from the date the BHP received the request. - Fifteen (15) calendar days if the member's condition requires more immediate attention, such as upcoming appointments or other pressing care needs: or, - Three (3) calendar days if there is a risk of harm to the member. - BHPs must retroactively approve a continuity of care request and reimburse providers for services that were already provided to a member under the following circumstances: - The provider meets the continuity of care requirements. - Services were provided after a referral was made to the BHP (this includes self-referrals made by the member); and, - \circ $\,$ The member is determined to meet criteria for access to SMHS. - A continuity of care request is considered complete when: - The BHP informs the member and/or the member's authorized representative, that the request has been approved; or, - The BHP and the out-of-network provider are unable to agree to a rate and the BHP notifies the member and/or the member's authorized representative that the request is denied; or,
+Each continuity of care request must be completed within the following timelines:

+- Thirty calendar days from the date the MHP received the request. - Fifteen calendar days if the beneficiary's condition requires more immediate attention, such as upcoming appointments or other pressing care needs: or, - Three calendar days if there is a risk of harm to the beneficiary.

+MHPs must retroactively approve a continuity of care request and reimburse providers for services that were already provided to a beneficiary under the following circumstances:

+- The provider meets the continuity of care requirements. - Services were provided after a referral was made to the MHP (this includes self-referrals made by the beneficiary); and, - The beneficiary is determined to meet criteria for access to SMHS.

+A continuity of care request is considered complete when:

-- The BHP has documented quality of care issues with the provider and the BHP notifies the member and/or the member's authorized representative that the request is denied; or, - The BHP makes a good faith effort to contact the provider, and the provider is nonresponsive for thirty (30) calendar days and the BHP notifies the member and/or the member's authorized representative that the request is denied.
+- The MHP informs the beneficiary and/or the beneficiary's authorized representative, that the request has been approved; or, - The MHP and the out-of-network provider are unable to agree to a rate and the MHP notifies the beneficiary and/or the beneficiary's authorized representative that the request is denied; or, - The MHP has documented quality of care issues with the provider and the MHP notifies the beneficiary and/or the beneficiary's authorized representative that the request is denied; or, - The MHP makes a good faith effort to contact the provider and the provider is non-responsive for 30 calendar days and the MHP notifies the beneficiary and/or the beneficiary's authorized representative that the request is denied.